 We have also made Modules 1 and 2 of Engaged Ecology available as unaccredited short courses, for those interested in the experience rather than the qualification.
 Please explore the Making Connections and Engaging with Ecology courses on our unaccredited course listings via this link for more info.

-“The Engaged Ecology course fills a gap in education as it provides the hands-on experience and resources that are usually left to the student’s own initiative … the academic subjects are the most relevant and useful in the time we live” – Laura Pasetti, Alumnus
+“The Engaged Ecology course fills a gap in education as it provides the hands-on experience and resources that are usually left to the student’s own initiative … the academic subjects are the most relevant and useful in the time we live” – Laura Pasetti, Alumna

 WHAT IS PLACE?